 Payment plans are always available.
 We can accept a low down payment, and make arrangements for you to pay the remainder over time.
 We accept Visa, Mastercard, American Express and Discover as well as Paypal, Certified Check and Cash.

 - To have a professional to guide you through the process and act as an advocate for you.

 - You pay a fee upfront (or via payment arrangement), with no interest or hidden charges.

 - You do not want your money tied up indefinitely, and subject to additional fees or fines imposed by the court.

 - Lower risk.

 When a person is arrested, they will usually be taken to the nearest jail or law enforcement agency and will be booked.
 ‘Booking’ is a registration process that includes gathering information about the defendant, taking mug-shots, fingerprinting, and performing background/criminal history checks on computer databases.
 The amount of time required can vary greatly.
 Smaller jails can accomplish the booking process much quicker than larger facilities, which can take hours.
 The booking process must be completed before a person can be released.

 If an individual isn’t bailed out of jail (if they don’t contact a bail bondsman themselves, or if family members/friends fail to do so), they will likely remain in custody until the court resolves the matter.
 In some cases, they may remain in jail until the completion of their trial.

 It is important to bail defendants out of jail after their arrest.
 The hours after an arrest are crucial for a person’s defense.
-Once a person is released, there will be less pressure to provide information to the police, and they are able to work with a lawyer to create a plan for their defense.
-Additionally, sitting in jail is demoralizing, which is not good for any person.
+Once a person is released, there will be less pressure to provide information to the police, and they are able to work with a lawyer to create a plan and participate in their defense.